18 Top Restaurants Near Dodger Stadium

 If you’re looking for something a bit upscale, Allumette is an American restaurant that brings a level of sophistication and precision not commonly seen in Echo Park.
 The menu consists of several artful small plates from chef Miles Thompson (Nobu, Animal, Son of a Gun) emphasizing high-quality ingredients used in innovative ways.
 The cocktails are a must-try thanks to Serena Herrick, previously of Harvard & Stone.
 (Photo courtesy of Allumette)

 TRY: Carrot Salad, Cavatelli, Szechuan Pork Dumpling, Citrus Curd

 2. Chego (1.6 miles away)

-Chef Roy Choi is opening a second branch of Chego very soon in Chinatown’s Far East Plaza.
+Chef Roy Choi and crew relocated Chego to Chinatown’s Far East Plaza.
 The restaurant focuses on indulgent, rich Korean comfort dishes mixed with Los Angeles street food.
-The new location will also offer takeout for convenient meals to enjoy at the stadium.
+The new location also offers takeout for convenient meals to enjoy at the stadium.

 TRY: Ooey Gooey Fries, Chubby Pork Belly, Tres Leches Cake